World’s largest virtual agentic engineering & quality conference

 Last Updated on: June 24, 2026

-This makes automation accessible to non-technical stakeholders while still maintaining flexibility for advanced users.
-Low code test automation tools often integrate with CI/CD pipelines, AI-based test generation, and reporting tools to streamline the entire testing lifecycle.
+This makes automation accessible to non-technical stakeholders while keeping flexibility for advanced users.
+These tools often integrate with CI/CD pipelines, AI-based test generation, and reporting to streamline the testing lifecycle.

 Here are some reasons to use low code automation testing that help overcome various challenges in automation testing: